Airborne-Pollutant-Pathfinder/APP-logic/README.md

    you edit the configuration settings.
 More detailed information on how to add environment variables to your IntelliJ run configurations can be found [here](https://www.jetbrains.com/help/objc/add-environment-variables-and-program-arguments.html#add-environment-variables).
-2. If using the `DallasOSMFileProvider` (this is the default behaviour), download the latest data from OpenStreetMap's Overpass API for the test bounding box [here](https://download.bbbike.org/osm/bbbike/Dallas/Dallas.osm.pbf).
+2. If using the `DallasOSMFileProvider` (this is the default behaviour), download the latest data from BBBike for Dallas [here](https://download.bbbike.org/osm/bbbike/Dallas/Dallas.osm.pbf).
 Place the downloaded file in the `src/main/resources` directory, naming it simply `dallas` (no file extension).